 The Doctor of Pharmacy/Masters in Public Health (PharmD/MPH) dual degree enables students to broaden the scope of their pharmacy training to include a public health perspective.
 Direct-Entry students can graduate with both a PharmD and MPH degree in just 5 years, saving one full year of study.

-RESEARCH: 100% of students complete a capstone research project with a faculty member.
-We rank #1 in the nation among private schools of pharmacy in NIH funding
+RESEARCH: We rank #1 in the nation among private schools of pharmacy in NIH funding

 Yes